MichaelsPlayground/NfcHceNdefEmulator/readme.md

 There are 3 main functionalities:

 1) Send a message using HCE to another device in NDEF format
-2) read a message using the Android's NFC reader and reading an incoming intent with NDEF data using NDEF protocol (hign level API)
+2) read a message using the Android's NFC reader and reading an incoming intent with NDEF data using NDEF protocol (high level API)
 3) read a message using the Android's NFC reader and run the complete reading sequence using IsoDep protocol (low level API)

 As there are very less articles and source code for NDEF emulation via HCE available on the Internet I was very happy